ImperialCollegeLondon/RCDS-intro-to-r/README.md

 ## Installing R and RStudio

-Please ensure that you have both R and RStudio installed and working before the course:
+Please ensure that you have up-to-date versions of both R and RStudio installed and working before the course:
 * https://www.r-project.org/
 * https://rstudio.com